• Skip to primary navigation

 The flavors can be kept simple or mixed with other ingredients to give variety, such as chocolate chips, nuts, vanilla extract, and spices like cinnamon.

-You will love this recipe for peanut butter oatmeal balls because:
+You will love this date peanut butter balls recipe because:

-• It is a fast and easy snack you can make in less than 10 minutes.
+• This fast and easy snack can be made in less than 10 minutes

-• They are also free from refined sugar and honey and are egg-free.
+• These nut-free energy balls are free from refined sugar and have no honey or maple syrup.

 • These are easy to meal prep for snacks and can be frozen.